michaeldarisse/michaeldarisse.github.io/index.md

 sidebar_link: true
 sidebar_sort_order: 1
 ---
-I am a second year Ph.D. student in the Department of Economics at Florida State University.
+I am a third year Ph.D. student in the Department of Economics at Florida State University.

 My primary research interests are in the economics of education, labor economics, and economic history.